-Customer relationship management is clearly synonymous with a very specific type of marketing and sales software use by seemingly all brands today.
+Customer relationship management (CRM) is clearly synonymous with a very specific type of marketing and sales software use by most brands today.
 (We’ll give you one guess.)

 But the approach itself is far more successful for organizations and marketers when they utilize a collection of proven technologies in their martech stacks — not a single solution.